 From the single user mode, I tried the following things:

-- I tried to install packages from official repositories, but I can't.
+- I tried to install packages from official repositories, but I couldn't.
 Because my Network card is not recognized in single user mode, and Internet didn't work.

 - The "downgrade" command doesn't work.
 I have no idea why.
 So, I couldn't downgrade any packages to their previous versions.
 It simply displayed an error message "sudo pacman command is not found".